 I’m looking forward to 18 months from now and hopefully having our home paid off and being able to look back over that year and half and see how the sacrifices and determination paid off!

 What financial goals have you tackled?
 Did you see benefits from it?
-Is paying off your mortgage early, something you’ve talked about?
+Pay off your mortgage early – is that a phrase you’ve thought of before?

 Did you set any big financial goals this year?